Disaster recovery for planned failover

 2. On the primary site:

-3. On the Sidekiq dashboard, select Queues, and wait for all queues except those with geo in the name to drop to 0.
-These queues contain work that has been submitted by your users; failing over before it is completed, causes the work to be lost.
+3. On the Sidekiq dashboard, select Queues.
+Wait for all queues, except those with geo in the name, to drop to 0.
+These queues contain work submitted by your users.
+Failing over before the queues empty causes the work to be lost.

-4. On the left sidebar, select Geo > Sites and wait for the following conditions to be true of the secondary site you are failing over to:
+4. On the left sidebar, select Geo > Sites.
+Wait for the following conditions to be true of the secondary site you are failing over to:

-• All replication meters reach 100% replicated, 0% failures.
+• All replication meters reach 100% replicated, and 0% failures.

 • Database replication lag is 0 ms.